AustinStehling/my-array-flexed/README.md

 * Languages such as C offer limited flexibility with their arrays.
 * In C, you must declare the size of your array upon implementation and it cannot be resized.
-* You have the ability to get and set values in the cells of your static array in C.
+* You have the ability to get and set values in the cells of your static array.
 * The get and set methods for our static array happen in constant time.
 * In Ruby we have the ability to use methods such as push, pop, shift and unshift.
 * Ruby's implementation language is C.